When people find out I am vegan, they often say that I must love animals. However, this is not true.

 I do not doubt that my cousin loves some non-human animals, but it is a love which does not include respect for animal rights.

-Sometimes, when I state I am people, people tell me that I am a ‘nice’ or ‘kind’ person.
+Sometimes, when I state I am vegan, people tell me that I am a ‘nice’ or ‘kind’ person.
 Being ‘nice’ means going above one’s ethical obligations to be good.
 I do not think I am doing that.
-I think being vegan (at least as an middle class person in the developed world – context matters) is part of my basic obligations.
+I think being vegan (at least as a middle class person in the developed world – context matters) is part of my basic obligations.
 To me, saying that being vegan is ‘nice’ is like saying that refusing to lunge at people’s necks is ‘nice’.
 By saying that I am being ‘nice’, people are excusing themselves from the responsibility to treat non-human animals with decency.

 So ultimately, making veganism about ‘loving animals’ and ‘being nice’ is yet another distraction from the ethical question – is it okay to take away animals’ freedoms in order to use them as objects?
 Is it only okay when it is an absolute necessity for survival, such as the Gwich’in people who hunt for food but do not deprive animals of freedom while they are alive?
 Is also okay for affluent people in California to buy eggs from chickens whose beaks were cut off by a hot blade at a young age (de-beaking can cause chronic pain for life) simply because ‘eggs taste good’?
 What about situations in between, such as my cousin who keeps some hens in his backyard who, while never permitted to leave the backyard, let alone anywhere near roosters, at least can run all over the backyard, are not in chronic pain, and have each other for companionship?

 I do not love animals.
 But I still want to do the right thing.